 On February 2, 2018, GSV Asset Management voluntarily agreed to reduce the fees payable under the Investment Advisory Agreement pursuant to the Waiver Agreement.
 The Waiver Agreement is effective February 1, 2018 and changes the fee structure set forth above and in the Investment Advisory Agreement by: (i) reducing the base management fee from 2.00% to 1.75%; and (ii) creating certain high-water marks that must be reached before any incentive fee is paid to GSV Asset Management.
-In addition to the foregoing changes to the fee structure, GSV Asset Management also agreed to forfeit \$5.0 million of previously accrued but unpaid incentive fees.
+Under the Waiver Agreement, GSV Asset Management also waived its base management fee on any cash balances for the period from February 1, 2018 to the maturity on September 15, 2018 of our 5.25% Convertible Senior Notes due 2018, at which time we repaid the remaining outstanding aggregate principal amount of the 5.25% Convertible Senior Notes due 2018, including accrued but unpaid interest.
+In addition to the foregoing changes to the fee structure, GSV Asset Management also agreed to a one-time forfeiture of \$5.0 million of previously accrued but unpaid incentive fees.

 Pursuant to the Waiver Agreement, the base management fee is reduced to 1.75% of our gross assets.
 The base management fee will continue to be calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any equity or debt capital raises, repurchases or redemptions during the current calendar quarter.
 The base management fee for any partial month or quarter will also continue to be appropriately prorated.
-In addition, under the Waiver Agreement, GSV Asset Management agreed to waive its base management fee on any cash balances effective as of February 1, 2018 until the 5.25% Convertible Senior Notes due 2018 mature, or the date that all the 5.25% Convertible Senior Notes due 2018 have been repurchased or redeemed, whichever is earlier.